instagibbs/bolts/XX-eltoo-peer-protocol.md

 The respective **addition/removal** of an HTLC is considered *irrevocably committed* when:

-1. The settlement transaction **with/without** it is committed to by the offering node
+1. The settlement transaction **with/without** it is committed to by the offering node by the `update_signed` message.
 2. The settlement transaction **with/without** it has been irreversibly committed to the blockchain.